 I see it as a positive trend that nowadays you stumble over the feet photos and that they have even been named Footfies.
 There is a story behind every photo post, that someone apparently wants to share.
-I think it is more inspiring to listen to the message, than to criticise the chosen means.
+I really think it is more inspiring to listen to the message, than to criticize the chosen means.

 Tiring.
 And a battle that I can’t win.
 So I have changed track.
-Turns out that my loyal servants asked for nothing more but to let me walk all over the place, as long as I would involve them in my adventures.
+Turns out that my loyal servants asked for nothing more but to let me walk all over the place.
+Well, as long as I would involve them in my adventures.
 They didn’t think it was fair that I let them do all the heavy work, without them being able to catch a glimpse of anything.
 Worse still, I put them away in smelly, squeezing coverings in which they were unable to do anything but feel deeply unhappy.

 They don’t care about what I think, and even less about how it strikes me what others think.
 If you want to walk over the Balkan, to make the feet journey of your life, then we would also like to experience it.
 We will help you move if you make us part of your journey.
-Like that.

 Translated by Hester Falkena